-I’m not aware of any commercially available rotating actuators (apart from the recent innovation using radio control aircraft actuators) so I made my own, using ‘Clearbox’ motors as the basis.
+I’m not aware of any commercially available rotating actuators (apart from what was then the new and innovative approach of using radio control aircraft actuators) so I made my own, using ‘Clearbox’ motors as the basis.
 These are useful motors, running on 3-6V, and with cleverly designed gearboxes which can be arranged to give a very wide range of gear ratios.
 However, these motors don’t have a stop mechanism to allow them to turn through 90deg, and stop automatically.

-I have a 15V AC supply on the layout, and I use this for motors which need to be run in both directions (turnouts, signals, gates).
+I had a 15V AC supply on the layout, and I used this for motors which need to be run in both directions (turnouts, signals, gates).
 The basic principle of the electrics is shown in the diagram.
-Diodes are used to give half-wave rectification - positive when the switch S1 is thrown in one direction (via diode D1), and negative when thrown in the opposite direction (via diode D2).
-The motor will therefore run either forwards or backwards, depending on the position of switch S1.
+Diodes were used to give half-wave rectification - positive when the switch S1 is thrown in one direction (via diode D1), and negative when thrown in the opposite direction (via diode D2).
+The motor would therefore run either forwards or backwards, depending on the position of switch S1.

-However, this doesn’t provide an automatic stop when the signal has rotated through 90deg.
-It works ok for a gate for example, when you can see clearly how far the gate has moved, but not for my ground signals, where they need to move reliably back and forth through 90deg.
-(For gates I have used a single pole switch, sprung to centre, so that the motor stops when the switch us released).
+However, this didn’t provide an automatic stop when the signal rotated through 90deg.
+It worked ok for a gate for example, when you can see clearly how far the gate has moved, but not for my ground signals, where they needed to move reliably back and forth through 90deg.
+(For gates I used a single pole switch, sprung to centre, so that the motor stopped when the switch was released).

-Brighton Road has control panels separate from the layout, so switch S1, is on the control panel, and only a single wire to the layout is required to operate each signal.
+Brighton Road had control panels separate from the layout, so switch S1, is on the control panel, and only a single wire to the layout was required to operate each signal.

 The final two photos shows a ground signal above and below the baseboard.